callmejm/react-native-scrollable-tab-view/README.md

 - **`scrollWithoutAnimation`** _(Bool)_ - on tab press change tab without animation.
 - **`prerenderingSiblingsNumber`** _(Integer)_ - pre-render nearby # sibling, `Infinity` === render all the siblings, default to 0 === render current page.

-## Note
-This library is not done by me, original is from https://github.com/ptomasroos/react-native-scrollable-tab-view